zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 It's interesting to see how we composed each of the 2 large gaussians on the left with 2 learned gaussians, that together gave us a similar result.
 The green learned gaussian matched almost exactly the orange one and the one on the bottom right was completely missed.
-The third chart will give us some hints on why did that happen:
+The third chart will give us some hints on why this happened:

 ![Learned gaussians over epochs](/images/articles/sog-layer-with-keras/single-expr-no-regs-image3.png)

-This is a bit more complex chart - we see a "line of x markers" for every gaussian center, representing it's location along the epochs so we can track gaussians during the training process.
+This chart is a bit more complex - we see a "line of x markers" for every gaussian center, representing its location along the epochs so we can track gaussians during the training process.
-The small arrow shows as the initial location (randomly assigned), while the circle is the final position.
+The small arrow shows the initial location (randomly assigned), while the circle is the final position.
 The 4 large Xs are the ground truth centers.

 We can observe some nice patterns here: The pink one, right in the middle, was